costajob/app-servers/README.md

 Ruby is the language i have more experience with.
 I find it an enjoyable language to code with, with a plethora of good libraries and a lovely community.

-#### JRuby
-[JRuby](http://jruby.org/) 9.1.2.0 is installed via official distribution.
-JRuby is the Ruby implementation on the JVM: it supports parallelism and cope with Ruby MRI pretty closely.

 ### Elixir
 [Elixir](http://elixir-lang.org/) 1.3 is installed via homebrew.
 I studied Elixir in 2015, surfing the wave of [Prag-Dave](https://pragdave.me/) enthusiasm and finding its *rubyesque* resemblance inviting.